 dc: a RPN commandline calculator

-dc is a commandline calculater that uses reverse polish notation (RPN).
+dc is a commandline calculator that uses reverse polish notation (RPN).
 RPN is an efficient way to calculate.
-In the seventees scientists and engineers choose the HP pocket calculators because of this.
+In the seventies scientists and engineers choose the HP pocket calculators because of this.
 Those calculators worked with the RPN method.

 By using RPN you don't need to enter parenthesis and, after getting used to it, the order in which you enter the operands and operations is more intuitive.
 So the use of RPN is more efficient and less error-prone.